-This year the survey paper introduces two new indexes for spatial distribution and location for shrimp biomass, see both indexes in fig. 4b.
+The indexes for spatial distribution and location for shrimp biomass see both indexes in fig. 4b.
 There is a Lat. index which shows the mean rank for the survey, weighting by estimated total survey biomass.
 And a Spread Index to show how evenly the survey biomass is distributed over the survey area.

-As can be seen from fig. 4b the spread index is low, which means that the shrimp biomass is mainly concentrated in three areas.
+As can be seen from fig. 4b the spread index is still relatively low, which means that the shrimp biomass is mainly concentrated in three areas.
 The lat.
-Index shows that the biomass is heading northwards.
+Index shows that the biomass is to be found in northwards and inshore areas.

-This year's survey results indicate a slight decline in fishable biomass (tab.
-8), although the decline is only 3%.
-This year's total biomass is only 47 % of the biomass observed in 2003 and the fishable biomass in 2009 is 47% of that observed in 2003.
-Most of the shrimp biomass is concentrated in the areas U1 - U3, W1 - W2 and the Disko/Vaigat.
-Moderate biomass values were observed in the area W3 - W4.
-Within this overall decreasing trend the offshore areas W1 and W2 and U1 - U3 this year didn't change compared to last year.
-Areas W3 - W7 there were a decrease in biomass.
+This year's survey results indicate a increase in fishable biomass on about 30% (tab.
+8) compared to last yr.
+This year's total biomass is only 47 % of the biomass observed in 2003 and the fishable biomass in 2010 is 62% of that observed in 2003.
+Most of the shrimp biomass is concentrated in the areas U1 - U3, W1 - W3 and the Disko/Vaigat.
 All the southern areas W5 - W9 show decreases and shrimp density in these areas were generally very low to nearly absent.

-Biomass in the Disko/Vaigat area increased with about 20 thousand tons compared to last year.
-That area contributes 25% of the biomass in W. Greenland waters although it only covers about 7% of the total survey area.
-Fishable biomass off shore decreased while the increase in fishable biomass in Disko/Vaigat area was about 33% more than last year.
+Biomass in the Disko/Vaigat area increased with about 29 thousand tons compared to last year.
+That area contributes 29 % of the biomass in W. Greenland waters although it only covers about 7 % of the total survey area.
+Fishable biomass off shore increased with 28% compared to last yr.
+In Disko/Vaigat area was about 36% more than last year.

-In conclusion 33 % of the total biomass in 2009 was found in areas U1 - U3 that covers about 38 % of the survey area.
-W1 - W2 contributed with 22% of the total biomass and Disko/Vaigat 25%.
-W3 - W4 contributed with 8%, W5 - W6 contributed with 7% and W7 - W9 approx. null.
-Hence the shrimp biomass in 2009 appeared to be concentrated in the U1 - U3, in offshore areas W1 - W2 and in the Disko/Vaigat area, as the two new indices also confirm.
+In conclusion 21 % of the total biomass in 2010 was found in areas U1 - U3 that covers about 38 % of the survey area.
+W1 - W2 contributed with 26 % of the total biomass and Disko/Vaigat 29 %.
+W3 - W4 contributed with 19%, W5 - W7 contributed with 4% and W8 - W9 approx. null.
+Hence the shrimp biomass in 2010 appeared to be concentrated in the U1 - U3, in offshore areas W1 - W4 and in the Disko/Vaigat area, as the two new indices also confirm.